Eena contemplated Shanks’ story as she slouched on the edge of the

 Shanks was lucky enough to pair up with Leisha, Heth snagged Eena, and

-The majority of the evening transpired in this way—people dancing,
+Most of the evening transpired in this way—people dancing, switching

-switching partners frequently, as the men took turns quenching their
+partners frequently, as the men took turns quenching their thirst.
+The women,

 the dance floor past Efren’s sprawled-out body, she leaned low to whisper,